-Avenue.
-(See map on reverse)
+on a PG&E Utility /Telephone Pole (See map on reverse)

-Assessor Parcel Numbers: Nearest adjacent lot (032-2084-032-00)
+Assessor Parcel Numbers: (039-3260-001-00) nearest lot adjacent to the project site.

-Proposal: Installation of a wireless telecommunication facility on a wooden utility pole located in the public right-of-way.
-The project involves replacement of an existing 38' tall wood utility pole with a 47' tall PG&E utility pole and installation of one canister antenna measuring 23.5" long and 7.9" in diameter at a height of 22'-11" and two radio units (7.9" tall and 7.9" wide)
+Installation of a wireless telecommunication facility on a wooden utility pole located in the public right-of-way.
+The project involves replacement of an existing 46' tall, wood utility pole located within an antenna shroud measuring 23.5" long and 7.9" in diameter at a height of 18' and two radio units (7.9" tall and